 A few weeks ago, I was reading this report by the marketing automation service Kylavio on how the recent iOS 14 update has adversely affected the efficacy of Facebook ads.
 Until spring 2021 when the changes went live, the platform was by far the best option out there in terms of attributable marketing effectiveness.
 Even at Kyodo PR, a PR agency in Japan, we had to bow our heads out of respect to Zuckerberg.
-Though we’ve always known earned media coverage to be efficacious means of marketing, public relations just couldn’t hold a candle to Facebook when it came to reporting the metrics.
+Though we’ve always known earned media coverage to be efficacious means of marketing, PR just couldn’t hold a candle to Facebook when it came to reporting the metrics.

 Alas, all empires eventually crumble over a long enough timeline and this is true for Facebook’s dominance as well.
 With iOS 14 now blocking a lot of Facebook’s ability to collect and therefore parse purchase data, off-platform metrics are now murkier than they have ever been.
 According to this article, only 15% of iOS users have opted in to allow apps to track their behavior on their devices.
 While this is admittedly global data, it’s still nonetheless terrifying for advertisers when you consider that the majority of Japanese smartphone users opt for iPhones.